nefomichev/nefomichev.github.io/_posts/2024-02-17-essential_stattests.md

 As the brief intro: Dima suggests performing user sorting by some important metric before the split.
 The sorted array is split sequentially: 1st in control, 2nd in test, 3rd in control...
 It might not be obvious from the first glance, but it creates a paired dependency that can later be used with the paired criteria to reduce the variance.
 The beauty of the paired test is that it also works with regular samples; we do not lose anything except the need to have a paired sample size (but this can be done by bucketing, I can write about this method later).

 Anyway, please read Dima's article; it's just a beautiful piece of analytical research.

+### T-test Applicability

+TODO(nikita): explain why T-test is more robust than we think:

+- Why it works with not-normal data
+- How to work treat data with outliers

 ## Beyond T-test